How Long Does a Nationally Coordinated Criminal History Check (NCCHC) Take?

 - 70% of checks are completed within one business day.

-- Most remaining checks are finalized within 10 business days.
+- Most remaining checks are finalised within 10 business days.

-- A small percentage (around 5%) may take longer than 20 business days.
+- A small percentage (approximately 5%) may take longer than 20 business days.

 For most people, it’s a quick and easy process.
 But if your check takes longer, there’s usually a reason behind it.